getgrav/grav-learn/pages/17/03.themes/07.asset-manager/doc.md

 It's much more flexible and more reliable than before.
 Also it's considerably 'cleaner' and easier to follow if you start poking through the code.
 The Asset Manager is available throughout Grav and can be accessed in plugin event hooks, but also directly in themes via Twig calls.

+> [!WARNING]
-! **Technical Details**: The primary Assets class has been greatly simplified and reduced.
+> **Technical Details**: The primary Assets class has been greatly simplified and reduced.
 Much of the logic has been broken out into 3 traits.
 A _testing trait_ which contains functions primarily used in our test suite, a _utils trait_ which contains methods that are shared between regular asset types (js, inline_js, css, inline_css) and the assets pipeline which can minify and compress, and lastly a _legacy trait_ which contains methods that are shortcuts or workarounds, and should generally not be used going forward.

+> [!NOTE]
-!!!
-The Asset manager is fully backwards compatible with syntax used in versions prior to Grav 1.6, however, the documentation below will cover the new **preferred syntax**.
+> The Asset manager is fully backwards compatible with syntax used in versions prior to Grav 1.6, however, the documentation below will cover the new **preferred syntax**.

 ## Configuration